HoneycombClientMC/HoneyComb-Client-IOS/README.md

 > **If the system has a limit, bypass it.**

-HoneyComb Client is a heavily tweaked, high-performance Minecraft: Java Edition client designed specifically to push the boundaries of iOS and iPadOS hardware.
+HoneyComb Client is a heavily tweaked, high-performance Minecraft: Java Edition client designed specifically to push the limits of iOS and iPadOS hardware.
 Standing on the solid foundation of Zenith Launcher and Amethyst, this project is rebuilt from the ground up to eliminate performance bottlenecks, bypass strict sandbox limits, and deliver a seamless, crash-free mobile gaming experience.

 <p align="center">
   <img src="https://img.shields.io/badge/Development%20build-passing-brightgreen?logo=github" alt="Build Status" />